 It is possible to remove the latest version of iOS 12 from your iPhone or iPad and go back to something earlier, but you have to move fast - it all depends on whether Apple is still 'signing' the earlier version. iOS 11, for example, is no longer available, but each time a new version of iOS 12 comes out it will be possible to downgrade to the one before.

-In this article, we show you how to downgrade iOS 12 on your iPhone or iPad, and also discuss the possible dangers of doing so.
+In this article, we show you how to downgrade iOS 13 on your iPhone or iPad, and also discuss the possible dangers of doing so.
+We'll also look at whether you can still downgrade from iOS 12 to iOS 11, and what options you have in that scenario.

 A couple of things worth noting before you try to downgrade.